charakageethal/grammar2fix/README.md

 # How to run GRAMMAR2FIX
 ## Running the experiments to measure oracle accuracy and labelling effort of GRAMMAR2FIX.

 To repat the experiments related to oracle accuracy and labelling effort, GRAMMAR2FIX needs Python 3.7.2 or greater.
-Also, "git" and "wget" are necessary.
+Also, "git", "numpy" and "wget" are necessary.
 If these are not available, use the following commands to install it in linux.

 ```
 apt-get update
 apt-get -y install git wget build-essential time zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev

+#Install Python 3.7
 pushd /tmp
 wget https://www.python.org/ftp/python/3.7.2/Python-3.7.2.tar.xz
 tar -xf Python-3.7.2.tar.xz